jatinchowdhury18/RNNAudioEffects/README.md

 Goals:
 - [ ] Hysteresis with 3 parameters
 - [ ] Hysteresis with arbitrary sample rate (look at aliasing)
+- [ ] Figure out how to adjust weights for any sample rate
 - [ ] Time-varying effect (phaser?)
 - [ ] Reverse Distortion (with params??)
 - [ ] Restoration (high freq. loss, deadzone)